 Sampling the food is one of the great pleasures of a holiday, especially in Peru, with its varied and delicious cuisine, which is gaining a reputation worldwide.
 But with any change in ingredients, preparation techniques and climates, it can have a detrimental effect on your stomach.

-You may also wish to avoid street food and cheaper restaurants, as the level of hygiene will, in all likelihood, not be as rigorous as that of good hotels and reputable restaurants.
+You may also wish to steer clear of street food and cheaper restaurants, as the level of hygiene will, in all likelihood, not be as rigorous as that of good hotels and reputable restaurants.

 What vaccinations and medicines do I need?